 All except style can take taller cups, and feature a cup tray that pulls out of the machine so you can pull the shot into a smaller cup if preferred.
 There may be some other subtle differences between the models, click here for a more thorough rundown of the different models.

-I’m going to leave it there for bean to cup suggestions, just due to the fact that I’ve got another dedicated bean to cup coffee machines post, with a lot more suggestions, so if you haven’t found a bean to cup machine here that you think is wonderful for you, see:
+I’m going to leave it there for bean to cup suggestions, simply because I’ve got another dedicated bean to cup coffee machines post, with a lot more suggestions, so if you haven’t found a bean to cup machine here that you think is perfect for you, see:

 Best Home Espresso Machines – Traditional

-So I’m going to do this roughly in price order as I did with the bean to cup section, some machines are really similarly priced, and some machines will be priced differently at different times when a certain retailer or brand has a promotion, etc., so they’re not going to be in ideal order by price.
+So I’m going to do this roughly in price order as I did with the bean to cup section, some machines are very similarly priced, and some machines will be priced differently at different times when a certain retailer or brand has a promotion, etc., so they’re not going to be in perfect order by price.

 Check Price - Sage Appliances